chrisbu/logging_handlers/README.md

     	info("Hello World");
     }

-will output:
+will output to the console:

     2013-05-06 16:42:42.593		[INFO]:	Quick'n'Dirty logging is enabled.
 It's better to do it properly, though.
     2013-05-06 16:42:42.604		[INFO]:	Hello World

-Note: Dart's logging has more fine grained logging levels - the top-level functions above are shorthand for some of these:
+**Note:** Dart's logging has more fine grained logging levels - the top-level functions above are shorthand for some of these:

                  FINEST // highly detailed tracing